Step 1: Introduction to Gemology

 - The loupe contains a special lens to filter out distorted wavelengths of light

-- A special coating on the lens will ensure the color you see is accurate
+- A special coating on the lens will ensure you see accurate color

-5) A gem microscope is another essential tool for the gemologist.
-It has these advantages over the loupe:
+5) A gem microscope has these advantages over the loupe:

 - It’s easier on the eyes